 Why are Delano Public Schools a District of Choice?

-The Delano School District was established in the 1800’s and covers a 66-square-mile geographic area that extends to the communities of Corcoran, Independence, Loretto, Maple Plain, Medina, Minnetrista, Montrose, Watertown, parts of Franklin, Rockford and Woodland townships, and the city of Delano.
+The Delano School District, established in the 1800s, covers a 66-square-mile area that extends to the communities of Corcoran, Independence, Loretto, Maple Plain, Medina, Minnetrista, Montrose and Watertown, parts of Franklin, Rockford and Woodland townships, and the city of Delano.

 5-Year Strategic Plan

-Just west of the campus, our early childhood programs are housed in the Delano Community Education building.
-Delano Community Education coordinates the use of school facilities by community organizations, individuals, and businesses.
-Please call 763.972.3365, ext.
-2110, if you are interested in additional information on reserving facility space.
+Just west of the campus, the early childhood programs are housed in the Delano Community Education building.
+Delano Community Education coordinates the use of school facilities by community organizations, individuals and businesses.
+Call 763.972.3365, ext.
+1201, for information on reserving facility space.

 Early Childhood Family Education (ECFE)

 The goals of Delano Early Childhood programs are to strengthen families and support parents, helping them provide the best possible environment for the healthy growth and development of their children from birth to kindergarten.
 ECFE offers parent-child classes, school readiness programs, preschool, and Early Childhood Health and Developmental Screening.

 Recognizing that the home is the first learning environment, these programs teach parents how to educate and interact with their children.
 ECFE gives children a head start, identifies current or potential learning problems, and helps build strong families.
 This foundation is vital to a child’s learning during their early years and future school careers.

 For more information on ECFE programs call 763.972.6210 and press 4, or visit www.delanocommunityed.com for a list of current classes and events.